unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 sudo apt-get install gunicorn
 ```

-I suggest you to install it as a system package, because it will be easier.
+I suggest you to install it as a system package, it has some advantages over other methods.

 If the installation was OK (and I'm sure it was), we're ready to move forward.